1. Everything happens for a reason

 Is God directing everything that happens on the planet?
 Theological determinism holds that all events that happen are pre-ordained, or predestined to happen, by God, or that because He knows everything, and everything is present to Him, no accidents can occur.

-These ideas can’t work in Mormonism, because God closely guards our agency and will never do anything to compromise it.
+These ideas can’t work in true doctrine, because God closely guards our agency and will never do anything to compromise it.
 Things happen by accident, and things happen because people use their agency to cause them to happen.
 In the end, God is willing to consecrate our adverse experiences for our good, if we use them to draw closer to Him.

 I remember reading about a Latter-day Saint father in Haiti who was warned by the Spirit to do two things—to rededicate his family to FHE and family prayer and to fix the gate behind their house.
 He followed the instructions he received, and then the huge 2010 earthquake occurred.
 Because this dad followed the Spirit, his family was saved, but God did not cause the earthquake, and there were casualties among other Latter-day Saints.